strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

 npm i react-native-webview
 ```

-And make some changes in `App.tsx`, to display the webview with https://playground.lexical.dev/ (for now).
+And make some changes in `App.tsx`, to display the WebView with https://playground.lexical.dev/ (for now).

 ```tsx
 // ./App.tsx